momzw/webpage/webpage/content/solar-flare-forecasting.md

 Since 1974, X-ray flares are automatically detected and classified by the National Oceanic and Atmospheric Administration’s (NOAA) GOES satellites in the 1–8 Å wavelength range.
-Based on peak soft X-ray flux in this range, flares are logarithmically classified as A, B, C, M, and X, from weaker to stronger.
+Based on peak soft X-ray flux in this range, flares are logarithmically **classified as A, B, C, M, and X, from weaker to stronger**.

-Some of the major challenges the flare-forecasting researchers are up against are rooted in the rarity of the events of interest, the high dimensionality of observational data, and the dynamic behavior of the Sun.
+Some of the major challenges the flare-forecasting researchers are up against are rooted in the rarity of the events of interest, the high dimensionality of observational data, and the **dynamic behavior of the Sun**.

 We still do not completely understand all the physical mechanisms driving solar flares.
 In particular, we do not know if and when an active region will produce a flare or how strong it may be.
+This is where machine learning \& **deep learning** comes into play.

+Using various state-of-the-art ML architectures, my goal is to **build a prediction framework** as precise as possible.
+Let's see how well this goes!